Security Deposits for Room Rentals in Los Angeles: What to Expect

 -

-California rental laws limit how much landlords can charge, helping protect renters from excessive upfront costs.
+Rental regulations in California limit how much landlords can charge, helping protect renters from excessive upfront costs.

 When Do You Pay the Security Deposit?